ddbj/pub/docs/dra/README.md

 # DDBJ Sequence Read Archive (DRA) XML Schema

+## Changes to Common XML 1.6.1 on yy xx 2025

+### New instrument models

+ILLUMINA
+* Illumina NovaSeq X Plus

 ## Changes to Common XML 1.6.0 on 14 February 2024

 ### New platforms and instrument models